Anup-Deshmukh/Unsupervised-Chunking/README.md

 # Language model chunker

 This repository contains the code for utlizing the language models for chunking.
-The experiements were done on conll-2000 dataset.
+All the experiements are done on the conll-2000 dataset.

 ## Pre-requisite Python Libraries

-Please install the following libraries specified in the **requirements.txt** first before running our code.
+Install the following libraries specified in the **requirements.txt** before running our code.

     transformers==2.2.0
     numpy==1.15.4